im-open/process-dotnet-test-results/README.md

           create-status-check: false
           create-pr-comment: false
           create-results-file: true
-          report-title-filter: "Tests"
+          report-title-filter: "Tests" # See Notes below on title output
-          # Run dotnet test --list-tests to identify which name to put in.
-          # For Example: If the test name is MyProject.Automation.Tests.MyTestGroup.CheckforButton.
-Use "Tests" for the input and the report will show "MyTestGroup".

       - name: Annotate Test Results
         run: cat ${{ steps.process-test.outputs.test-results-file-path }} > $GITHUB_STEP_SUMMARY
 ```

+The value for `report-title-filter` input in the example above will output a report title of `AuthenticatedTests` from unit test name of `Shopping.Automation.Test.AuthenticatedTests.PrescriptionPlanQuoteTests.VerifyUserCanQuoteForPDPPlan`.
+This input is helpful to differentiate groups of tests in the markdown output to file and pull request comment.

 ## Contributing